 Unlike some boroughs, Wharton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wharton are a mix of both white- and blue-collar jobs.
 Overall, Wharton is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Wharton who work in sales jobs (12.90%), maintenance occupations (10.92%), and office and administrative support (7.87%).

-In terms of college education, Wharton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.65% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Wharton is somewhat higher than in the average US city of 21.84%: 27.65% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Wharton in 2022 was $44,620, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $178,480 for a family of four.
 However, Wharton contains both very wealthy and poor people as well.